February 14, 2014

 Teaching Dogs the "Come" Command

-Don't tell your dog to "come" if you don't think he'll comply.
-It's better to go and get him than to say "come" repeatedly.
-Practice the "come" command until you are sure your dog will respond immediately the first time you call.
+Keep practicing the "come" command until you are certain your dog will respond immediately the first time you call.

 You can practice this method in the house or while out on a walk with your dog.